YinqiChen-DHQ/CAStyle-pytorch/README.md

 # Content-activating for artistic style transfer with ambiguous sketchy content image

+Pytorch implementation of CAStyle.
 Code for paper "Content-activating for artistic style transfer with ambiguous sketchy content image"(nerocomputing2025).

-Pytorch implementation of CAStyle.

-___

 Based on:
 ```